2021 Gladsaxe municipal election

 Gladsaxe Municipality has in its history been a strong area for parties of the red bloc.
 In the 2019 Danish general election, it was the municipality where the bloc received the 5th highest % of votes.
 Locally, the Social Democrats had held the mayor's position all years from 1913 and on.

-In the 2017 election, the Social Democrats had won 10 seats, and kept it's unbeaten streak as the largest party in the council.
+In the 2017 election, the Social Democrats had won 10 seats, and kept its unbeaten streak as the largest party in the council.
 Trine Græse from the party would eventually become the mayor.